top of page

 1 / Q: Where can I find the link to attend the general Community Council meetings?

-The link is also published on the Events page of our website.
+The link to our community meetings is also published on the Events page of our website.
 The meeting information and agenda usually goes up at least a week before the meeting.
+The agendas for the meetings are very detailed, and they get updated frequently with additional information useful to prepare for the meeting.
+They are now done as a Google Doc, so you will be able to see the latest agenda right up to the meeting.

 2 / Q: What can I do if the ferry runs late (and I can't make it home before a council meeting starts)?